DevExpress-Examples/blazor-theme-switcher/Readme.md

     }
     ```

 10. Define the Theme Switcher UI in the *MainLayout.razor* file.
-The Theme Switcher component uses two-way binding to bind the `ActiveTheme` property of the **ThemeSwitcherSideView** component to the active theme.
-Use the `@key` directive attribute to guarantee preservation of elements or components based on the key's value.
+Use two-way binding to bind the `ActiveTheme` property of the **ThemeSwitcherSideView** component to the active theme.
+The `@key` directive attribute allows you to guarantee preservation of elements or components based on the key's value.

     ```razor
     @inherits LayoutComponentBase